Mirage (1995 film)

 Mirage is a 1995 action-thriller film directed by Paul Williams and starring Edward James Olmos and Sean Young.

 Plot

-There's this detective dude who's hired to follow some guy's wife because she keeps getting herself into trouble.
+A detective is hired to follow a man's wife because she keeps getting herself into trouble.
 She suffers from severe headaches and loss of memory.
 She never seems to know what's going on.
 It turns out she has a split personality and the second personality is the one getting her in trouble.